 If you have ever wondered how to bench test a master cylinder or want to know how to bench bleed a brake master cylinder, we’ll clear the air right now.

-This method of bleeding can be carried on new and rebuilt brake master cylinders.
+This method of bleeding can be carried out on new and rebuilt brake master cylinders.
 Of course, we do not encourage getting a rebuilt master cylinder kit.

 Step 4: Once the second outlet port starts dripping adequately, depress the plunger in the cylinder and plug in your block-off plugs.
 Make sure the plugs are well-tightened.